RituPande/ritupande.github.io/_posts/2025-07-20-Character-Theory.md

 ### 3.3 Finding Irredicble Representation Matrix from the Character Table

-For a group element 𝑔,  the matrix entries of an irrep 𝜌(𝑔) can be extracted from characters using the formula:
+The matrix entries of an irreducible represenatation $$\rho(g)$$  can be extracted from the irreducible represenattion and characters using the formula:

-USe projector method
 ​